Figure 8 (climbing): Pros

 Figure-eights offer a smooth controlled descent when rappelling and lowering climbers.
 They can be used with nearly any diameter climbing rope and don't get as hot as other friction devices because of their ability to dissipate heat efficiently.
 The figure eight can also be used with a doubled rope, which is also possible with a rack but not a bobbin.

 Cons

 The figure-eight cannot be removed from the rope without detaching the device from the harness, and so could be accidentally dropped, particularly when tackling a rebelay.
-They also twist the rope which is a particular problem where a rebelay prevents the rope untwisting.
+They also twist the rope which is a particular problem where a rebelay prevents the rope from untwisting.
 They do not provide a convenient means to temporarily lock the descent at a rebelay.